axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-mongodb-image-from-scratch.md

 TODO: automate the initialization and replica set extension using "Addition Details" in the instance; create a MongoDB script that is executed during start-up; if no replica set exists and no user detail specifies where the primary is, run ``rs.initiate()``.
 If a replica set already exists, leave things unchanged.
 If no replica set exists and in a user detail something like ``REPLICA_SET_NAME=...`` and ``REPLICA_SET_PRIMARY=...`` is provided, add the local node as a secondary to the primary / replica set specified.

+## Launch Script for a MongoDB Replica

+55min initial replication for archive server winddb with dbserver.internal.sapsailing.com:10201/winddb using a gp2 SSD; additional 20min to build index